TheoreticalEcology/machinelearning/docs/07-Deep.md

   <strong><span style="color: #0011AA; font-size:18px;">1.
 Task</span></strong><br/>
 ```

-In this section, we will go through tuning a "deep" neural network, using the NASA data set from kaggle (available via EcoData, see data description via help).
+In this section, we will fit a DNN on the NASA data set from kaggle (available via EcoData, see data description via help) by using a 10-CV.
 You can start immediately, or get inspiration by reading section above ("Case study: dropout and early stopping in a deep neural network").

 A basic network for this problem follows: